robhami/ZTM_REACT/11_error_boundary.md

 	return (
 ```

 This will throw error details in Development mode.
-IN production mode it will show page with "Something went wrong".
+In production mode it will show page with "Something went wrong".